Caleb Heathcote: Career

 In 1691, Heathcote traveled to America from England.
 He became a property owner quickly and in 1696, he created the borough town of Westchester.
 In 1697, he purchased the rights to Mamaroneck and Scarsdale from Ann Richbell and, in 1701, he was "instrumental in having erected the Manor of Scarsdale."

 From 1711 to 1713, while his elder brother Gilbert was serving as Lord Mayor of London, Heathcote served as the 31st mayor of New York City under Governor Robert Hunter during the reign of Queen Anne.
 During the reign of George I, Heathcote served as Surveyor General of His Majesty's Customs for the Eastern District of North America.
 He also served as judge of the Court of Admiralty for the Provinces of New York, New Jersey and Connecticut and one of His Majesty's Council for the Province of New York.

 His estate in Westchester County, New York, is the site of the present-day town of Scarsdale (named after Sutton Scarsdale, his ancestral home in Derbyshire) and was granted on March 21, 1701, or 1702 by Lieutenant Governor of New York John Nanfan.

 Nine Partners Patent

 On May 27, 1697, Heathcote as one of nine partners in a land grant in Dutchess County in New York by Governor Benjamin Fletcher known as the Great Nine Partners Patent.

 The parcel included about 4 mi along the Hudson River and was believed to be 8 to 10 mi wide, extending in theory to the Connecticut border.

 Personal life

-Caleb married Martha Smith (1681–1736), daughter of Colonel William "Tangier" Smith, Chief Justice of New York.
+Caleb married Martha Smith, daughter of William "Tangier" Smith, Chief Justice of New York.
 Together, Martha and Caleb had six children, three of which died young (William, Mary and Elizabeth).
 Their surviving children included: